Is That Alright?: Critical reception

 According to Joey Morona from The Plain Dealer, "Is That Alright?" is a "moving" love song with Gaga's "signature emotion and power".
 He felt the song is on the same level as the album's "Shallow" and "I'll Never Love Again", envisioning a "three-song race" for an Academy Awards nomination in the Best Original Song category.
 (Note: "Shallow" ultimately ended up being the nominated song, and later the winner of the category at the 91st Academy Awards.)
 Vultures Natalie Walker claimed it is the best track from the soundtrack, thinking "the vocal and energetic bipolarity of this song is what makes it so endlessly affecting".
 She further added: "High notes are impressive, midrange belting is powerful, light and airy falsetto moments are pretty; the tessitura in which the verses of 'Is That Alright' exist strips Gaga bare of any vocal pyrotechnics, and all we are left to focus on are the specifics of her yearning pleas for all-encompassing intimacy."
 Gaga's singing "at the bottom of her range" recalled Beyoncé's 2009 single, "Halo" for Walker.
 Hunter Harris, from the same website, similarly praised "Is That Alright?", calling it "arguably A Star Is Borns greatest song", and noted how director Bradley Cooper "made amends" by including the track in the actual movie in its later Encore version.
 Paris Close at iHeart believed "the number is every bit of warm and vulnerable and fearless as the singer-songwriter belts her heart out to her beloved."
-Daniel Megarry of Gay Times felt the track was "tear-jerking", while Mike Neid at Idolator highlighted Gaga's "soaring" voice "over an evocative production".